PayalSolanki2906/Optimized-Sparse-Davidsons-Algorithm/README.md

 ```
 $ ifort myprogram.f90 sparse_davidson.f90 -mkl -heap-arrays
 ```

-For more details read the instruction_for_compilation.pdf
+Note that, myprogram reads the input from the file 'fort.124' (which contains the nonzero elements of the matrix) and stores the eigenvalues in output file 'fort.201'.
+For more details regarding paramters, read the instruction_for_compilation.pdf